 Whatever he’s going to do, he’d better do it quickly…

 Recall that Temian has the “Bold” quirk…

 “Bah!”
 Temian says to himself, dismissing his fears, and deciding to confront the matter head-on.
 “If I can’t take on a single Troll-Wight, what good am I?”

-But there’s no point in begins stupid about it.
-The Troll-Wight seems to know roughly where he is, but it hasn’t yet located him exactly… perhaps, Temian thinks, I can turn the tables here by setting up an ambush?
+But there’s no point in being stupid about it.
+The Troll-Wight seems to know roughly where he is, but it hasn’t yet located him exactly… Perhaps, Temian thinks, I can turn the tables here by setting up an ambush?

-Moving as quietly as he can, Temian slinks off behind one of the standing stone, easing his sword from its scabbard as he does so.
+Moving as quietly as he can, Temian slinks off behind one of the standing stones, easing his sword from its scabbard as he does so.

 Temian’s Stealth is 11.
 (Rolling…) 10: made it by 1.
 So he’s hidden – in theory!